-Joining WILC in Spring of 2014 as WILC Executive Director, I have loved being involved with working with individuals with special education needs including autism for most of my adult life.
-I was a teacher aide and media specialist prior to attending UW-Whitewater for my Bachelors of Science degree in Elementary/Special Education, and Masters in Emotional Behavioral Disabilities.
+Joining WILC in Spring of 2014 as the WILC Executive Director, I have loved being involved with working with individuals with special education needs including autism for most of my adult life.
+I was a teacher aide and media specialist prior to attending UW-Whitewater for my Bachelors of Science degree in Elementary/Special Education, and Masters Program in Emotional Behavioral Disabilities.
 I have over 35 years teaching experience in public schools grades k-12 and 18-21 in Southeastern Wisconsin.
-I have always looked for out of the box solutions to meet students needs especially involving technology and vocational opportunities from early on and respecting each student as an individual.
-I enjoy getting to know each adult student and their families.
-My husband and I have a married daughter, and a young grandson who we love spending time with, along with remodeling, cooking, and gardening.
-I am a lifetime learner.
+I have always looked for out of the box solutions to meet students and family needs especially involving technology and vocational opportunities from early on and respecting each student as an individual.
+I enjoy getting to know each of our WILC adult students and their families.
+My husband, Ron, our daughter, Anna, and our young grandson, Noah love spending time together.
+Ron and I enjoy remodeling WILC and our home, cooking, yard work and gardening.
+I am a lifelong learner.

-I joined WILC in April 2018 and graduated from UW-Whitewater in 2017 with a degree in Human Resources Management.
+I graduated from UW-Whitewater in 2017 with a degree in Business/Human Resources Management.
 I also have prior experience in medical records, banking, and as an ABA Line Therapist.
 I joined WILC in May 2018 as an Employment Specialist.
-My roles include Job Coaching, Instructional Assistant, and helping with the DVR program.
-It is my goal to create relationships with businesses in our community that will provide more opportunities for work experiences for our students.
+My roles have included Job Coaching, Instructional Assistant, the DVR program, and Executive Assistant to the Executive Director.
+In 2020 I became the WILC Business Manager.
+It is my goal to create relationships with businesses in our community that will provide more opportunities for work experiences for our students, and to improve the functionality, financial responsibilities, and organization of the school as a business.
 My hobbies include reading, cooking, baking, and sewing; however most of my free time is spent with my mother and four younger siblings.